Extract Text from ZIP Files in Java using GroupDocs.Parser

 License Acquisition

-• Free Trial: Start with a free trial to test the capabilities.
+• Free Trial: Start with a trial to explore the capabilities.

-• Temporary License: Obtain a temporary license for full access without limitations.
+• Temporary License: Use a temporary key for unrestricted testing.

 try (Parser parser = new Parser("YOUR_DOCUMENT_DIRECTORY/SampleZip.zip")) {